romanlefler/riffle/README.md

 Frontend scripts are found in `RiffleFrontend/` and are automatically built when the backend is run.

+Be careful that CSHTML pages that use frontend scripts don't also include any other scripts or the minifier may conflict with them and create weird errors.

 ## SignalR Client/Server Interactions

 The frontend scripts and the backend use SignalR to interact